lewoudar/scalpel/docs/index.md

 - Middleware system to perform some actions regarding to the response (only for static responses).

 !!! warning
-    If you are new to scalpel you should read the documentation in the order listed on the left menu.
+    If you are new to pyscalpel you should read the documentation in the order listed on the left menu.